techidaily/site-win11-tips/source/_posts/guidelines-for-overcoming-org-managed-configurations-in-windows-11.md

  In case the Settings window fails to open or is not accessible, you can enable sending additional diagnostic data through the Group Policy Editor.
 Before proceeding, take note that the application will only operate on Windows Professional and Enterprise editions.

  Unfortunately, if you are using the Home edition, Local Group Policy is not available on your device.
-To make it work, you first need to[activate the Group Policy Editor in Windows Home](https://www.makeuseof.com/tag/access-group-policy-editor-even-windows-home-settings-try/) .
+To make it work, you first need to [activate the Group Policy Editor in Windows Home](https://www.makeuseof.com/tag/access-group-policy-editor-even-windows-home-settings-try/) .

 Once you can open the Group Policy Editor, follow the below steps: